Gatling Executor

 your_variable: 1024 # user variable

-You can then read values of properties in Scala code similar to Load Configuration style:
+You can then read values of properties in Scala code similar to the Load Configuration style:

 class BasicSimulation extends Simulation {